Access your organization with Azure Active Directory

 Azure DevOps Services

-Learn how to authenticate users and control access to your organization the same way that you can with Microsoft services like Office 365 and Azure.
+In this article, learn how to authenticate users and control access to your organization the same way you can do so with Microsoft services like Office 365 and Azure.
 If your organization was created with a Microsoft account, you can connect your organization to your Azure Active Directory (Azure AD).
 You can then sign in to Azure DevOps with the same username and password that you use with these Microsoft services.
 You can also enforce policies for accessing your team's critical resources and key assets.

 To use existing on-premises identities with Azure DevOps, you can integrate directories with Azure AD by using Azure AD Connect.
 To switch your organization to another directory, learn how to change your directory in Azure AD.

 How does Azure Active Directory control access to Azure DevOps?

 Your organization authenticates users through your organization's directory.
 Only users who are members or guests in that directory can get access to your organization.
 When users are disabled or removed from your directory, they can't access your organization by any mechanism.
 This includes PATs, SSH, or any other alternate credentials.
 Only specific Azure AD administrators can manage users in your directory, so they control who can get access to your organization.

 Without Azure AD, you're solely responsible for controlling organization access.
 All users must sign in with Microsoft accounts.

 Q: What do I need to set up an existing Azure DevOps instance with Azure AD?